pheelwell/pheelwell-garden/src/site/notes/Promises of Victory/General/Historic Events.md

 # Naruun Related History
 While the war is going on, [[Promises of Victory/Worldbuilding/Factions/Unaffiliated/Naruun\|Naruun]] , [[Promises of Victory/Worldbuilding/Factions/Cult of the Gifted/The Gifted\|The Gifted]] , [[Promises of Victory/Worldbuilding/Factions/Shaddowhammer/The Shaddowhammer\|The Shaddowhammer]] and [[Promises of Victory/Worldbuilding/Factions/Unaffiliated/The Fulfiller\|The Fulfiller]] also have a History:
 Ancient Events: [[Promises of Victory/Worldbuilding/Factions/Unaffiliated/Naruun\|Naruun]] was sealed away by forces of nature
-Year 3012: Naruun influence rises in the Basin
-Year 3024: [[Promises of Victory/Worldbuilding/Factions/Cult of the Gifted/The Gifted\|The Gifted]] is founded
+Year 3012: Naruun influence rises in [[Promises of Victory/Worldbuilding/Regions/The Basin\|the Basin]] Year 3024: [[Promises of Victory/Worldbuilding/Factions/Cult of the Gifted/The Gifted\|The Gifted]] is founded
 Year 3031: [[Promises of Victory/Worldbuilding/Factions/Shaddowhammer/The Shaddowhammer\|The Shaddowhammer]] is formed by cult leader Volar
-Year 3038: [[Promises of Victory/Worldbuilding/Factions/Unaffiliated/The Fulfiller\|The Fulfiller]] arrives in the Basin, spreading its influence
+Year 3038: [[Promises of Victory/Worldbuilding/Factions/Unaffiliated/The Fulfiller\|The Fulfiller]] arrives in [[Promises of Victory/Worldbuilding/Regions/The Basin\|the Basin]], spreading its influence

 # Volars History
 [[Promises of Victory/Worldbuilding/Factions/Shaddowhammer/Volar\|Volar]]s History: